hargoniX/master/thesis/thesis.typ

 #pagebreak(weak: true)

 = Background <sect_background>
-I begin by providing an overview of the fundamentals of the source and target languages involved in the reduction, focusing on the fragments relevant to this work.
+In this section I provide an overview of the fundamentals of the source and target languages involved in the reduction, focusing on the fragments relevant to this work.
 Additional details are discussed later in @sect_reduct and @sect_impl.

 == Lean 4 <sect_lean4>
 Lean 4 @lean4 is an open-source interactive theorem prover and functional programming language.
 Originally developed by Leonardo de Moura at Microsoft Research and Sebastian Ullrich at KIT, it is nowadays maintained by the Lean FRO with many open-source contributions by other volunteers.
-On the theorem proving side, Lean's logic is a dependent type theory based on the calculus of inductive constructions @coc @cic.
+On the theorem-proving side, Lean's logic is a dependent type theory based on the calculus of inductive constructions @coc @cic.
 This base calculus is extended with several axioms, most notably quotients, function extensionality, and choice.
-A thorough theoretical description of Lean's logic and its properties can be found in the work of Carneiro @mario-type-theory and Ullrich @sebastianphd.
+A thorough theoretical description of Lean's logic and its properties can be found in the works of Carneiro @mario-type-theory and Ullrich @sebastianphd.

 The syntax of Lean's core expression language is given by the grammar
 $